Dauriel/h2o_wildfires/wave-app-new/data/home.md

 Following the feedbacks from the first submission we developed this we application exploiting the H2O-WAVE framework.
 The main sections are:

 * Home: this page, contains task and solution description
+* Model: describe the model and the performances
 * Image: allows to detect smoke given an image
 * Real Time: allows to detect smoke in a video and creates data that fills the following table
-* Model: describe the model and the performances
+* Report: Monitoring details of the real time detection